puppetlabs/puppet/api/docs/pson.md

     | 0x0C | Form Feed       | 0x5C, 0x66       | \f                     |
     | 0x0D | Carriage Return | 0x5C, 0x72       | \r                     |

-In addition any ASCII control character (except the ones listed above) must be encoded as a six byte sequence of \u followed by four ASCII digits of the hex number of the desired character.
-For example the ASCII Record Separator character (0x1E) is represented as \u001E (0x5C, 0x75, 0x30, 0x30, 0x31, 0x45).
+In addition any ASCII control character, which is any character between 0x00 and 0x1F, (except the ones listed above) must be encoded as a six byte sequence of \u followed by four ASCII digits of the hex number of the desired character.
+For example the ASCII Record Separator character (0x1E) is represented as
+\u001E (0x5C, 0x75, 0x30, 0x30, 0x31, 0x45).

 Decoding PSON Using JSON Parsers
 --------------------------------